peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public float ToSingle();

 Converts this value to its closest equivalent as 32-bit floating-point number.
-The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 32-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
-Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
-Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.
+The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 32-bit floating point number's mantissa (significand) for a quiet NaN, and clears it for a signaling NaN.
+Then the next highest bit of the mantissa (significand) is cleared for a quiet NaN, and set for a signaling NaN.
+Then the other bits of the mantissa (significand) are set to the lowest bits of this object's unsigned mantissa (significand).

 <b>Returns:</b>